All About Autoclaved Aerated Concrete (AAC)

 Some of the benefits of using autoclaved aerated concrete include:

-- Manufactured in a variety of forms and sizes.
+- Available in a variety of forms and sizes

-- Offers thermal mass that stores and releases energy over time.
+- High thermal mass stores and releases energy over time

-- Chases and holes for electrical and plumbing lines are easy to cut.
+- Easy to cut for chases and holes for electrical and plumbing lines

-- Shipping and handling more economical than poured concrete or concrete block.
+- Economical shipping and handling when compared to poured concrete or concrete block

 Like all building materials, AAC has some disadvantages: